ealsur/serverless-recipes/cosmosdboutputbindings/README.md

 1. [HttpTriggerToAsyncCollector](./src/HttpTriggerToAsyncCollector.cs): Use an HTTP POST to send a batch of documents to be saved to a container in a single operation.
 2. [HttpTriggerWithSingleDocument](./src/HttpTriggerWithSingleDocument.cs): Use an HTTP POST to send a single document to be saved to a container.
+2. [HttpTriggerToAsyncCollectorMultiMaster](./src/HttpTriggerToAsyncCollectorMultiMaster.cs): Use an HTTP POST to send a batch of documents to be saved to a container in a single operation, with Multi Master support and defining a preferred write region.

 ## How to run this sample